TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

   to the main bus can be deactivated via xconfig.
 The I2C master connected to the video IIC bus is instantiated when a VGA core is included.

-* The SVGACTRL core is enabled and is connected to the DVI transmitter.
+* The SVGACTRL core can be enabled and is connected to the DVI transmitter.
 When one, or both, of the VGA cores is enabled an extra I2C master is automatically instantiated.
 This I2C master is utilized to initialize the DVI transmitter.
 A special GRMON command exists to initialize the Chrontel CH7301C.
 See below for an example.
   Adjustment of the delay before latching input data may be needed.
 This can be done using the 'i2c 1 dvi delay [dec|inc]' command.
-  NOTE: If the the VGA cores are disabled the constraints on the VGA clocks must be removed from the leon3mp.ucf file.
+  NOTE: If the the VGA cores are enabled the constraints on the VGA clocks must be uncommented from the leon3mp.ucf file.

 * SPICTRL is attached to the SPI Flash memory device.
 To communicate with the memory device, the core needs to be initialized to generate a SPI